simon-ritchie/apysc/docstring_markdowns/apysc/_display/stage.md

 **[Returns]**

 - `stage_variable_name`: str
   - Current stage's js global variable name.
-If stage is not instantiated yet, blank string will be set.
+If there is no instantiated stage yet, this interface returns a blank string.

 ## `Stage` class docstring